sudhir467/Yocto_Scripts/README.md

 # Yocto_Scripts
-This are example Scripts to work with Yocto
+This are example scripts to work with Yocto